-- (c) A, a trustee of two debts for B, releases one and compounds the other, in good faith, and reasonably believing that it is for B's interest to do so.
-A is not bound to make good any loss caused thereby to B. - (d) A, a trustee directed to sell the trust-property by auction, sells the same, but does not advertise the sale and otherwise fails in reasonable diligence in inviting competition.
-A is bound to make good the loss caused thereby to the beneficiary. - (e) A, a trustee for B, in execution of his trust, sells the trust-property, but from want of due diligence on his part fails to receive part of the purchase money.
+- (e) A, a trustee for B, in execution of his trust, sells the trust-property, but from want of due diligence on his part fails to receive part of the purchase-money.
 A is bound to make good the loss thereby caused to B. - (f) A, a trustee for B of a policy of insurance, has funds in hand for payment of the premiums.
 A neglects to pay the premiums, and the policy is consequently forfeited.
 A is bound to make good the loss to B. - (g) A bequeaths certain moneys to B and C as trustees, and authorizes them to continue trust-moneys upon the personal security of a certain firm in which A had himself invested them.
 A dies, and a change takes place in the firm.
-B and C must not permit the moneys to remain upon the personal security of the new firm. - (h) A, a trustee for B, allows the trust to be executed solely by his co-trustee C. C misapplies the trust-property.
-A is personally answerable for the loss resulting to B.

-16. Conversion of perishable property

-Where the trust is created for the benefit of several persons in succession, and the trust property is of a wasting nature or a future or reversionary interest, the trustee is bound, unless an intention to the contrary may be inferred from the instrument of trust, to convert the property into property of a permanent and immediately profitable character.
+B and C must not permit the moneys to remain upon the personal security of the new firm. - (h) A, a trustee for B, allows the trust to be executed solely by his cotrustee, C. C misapplies the trust-property.
+A is personally answerable for the loss resulting to B. - 16.
+Conversion of perishable property.-Where the trust is created for the benefit of several persons in succession, and the trust-property is of a wasting nature or a future or reversionary interest, the trustee is bound, unless an intention to the contrary may be inferred from the instrument of trust, to convert the property of a in to property permanent and immediately profitable character.

 - (a) A bequeaths to B all his property in trust for C during his life, and on his death for D, and on D's death for E. A's property consists of three leasehold houses, and there is nothing in A's will to show that he intended the houses to be enjoyed in specie.
-B should sell the houses, and invest the proceeds in accordance with section 20. - (b) A bequeaths to B his three leasehold houses in Calcutta and all the furniture therein in trust for C during his life, and on his death for D, and on D's death for E. Here an intention that the houses and furniture should be enjoyed in specie appears clearly, and B should not sell them.

-17. Trustee to be impartial

-Where there are more beneficiaries than one, the trustee is bound to be impartial, and must not execute the trust for the advantage of one at the expense of another.
+B should sell the houses, and invest the proceeds in accordance with section 20. - (b) A bequeaths to B his three leasehold houses in Calcutta and all the furniture therein in trust for C during his life, and on his death for D, and on D's death for E. Here an intention that the houses and furniture should be enjoyed in specie appears clearly, and B should not sell them. - 17.
+Trustee to be impartial.-Where there are more beneficiaries than one, the trustee is bound to be impartial, and must not execute the trust for the advantage of one at the expense of another.

-Where the trustee has a discretionary power, nothing in this section shall be deemed to authorize the court to control the exercise reasonably and in good faith of such discretion.
+Where the trustee has a discretionary power, nothing in this section shall be deemed to authorize the Court to control the exercise reasonably and in good faith of such discretion.

 A, a trustee for B, C and D, is empowered to choose between several specified modes of investing the trust-property.
 A in good faith chooses one of these modes.
-The court will not interfere, although the result of the choice may be to vary the relative rights of B, C and D.
+The Court will not interfere, although the result of the choice may be to vary the relative rights of B, C and D.